xynree/notes/README.md

 ## About
-This repository compiles all the notes on proramming subjects I've accumulated over the past few years.
+This repository compiles all the notes on programming subjects I've accumulated over the past few years.
 Updated regularly.

 ## Directories